 sudo ufw allow 80,443/tcp

-Now that Nextcloud is set up, navigate to your server’s domain name or IP address in your web browser:
+Now that you’ve installed Nextcloud on Linux, navigate to your server’s domain name or IP address in your web browser:

 https://192.168.125.136

-You will be directed to the Nextcloud login page because you have already configured an administrator account from the command line.
+This will redirect you to the Nextcloud login page because you have already configured an administrator account from the command line.
 Enter the administrative user credentials you created:

 Summary

-Nextcloud can mimic the capabilities of popular third-party cloud storage services.
-Content can be shared between users or externally via public URLs.
-The benefit of Nextcloud is that the information is securely stored in a location under your control.
+In conclusion, Nextcloud can mimic the capabilities of popular third-party cloud storage services.
+Users can share content among themselves or externally via public URLs.
+In addition, the benefit of Nextcloud is that it securely stores information in a location under your control.
+By now, you should have adequate knowledge of how to install Nextcloud on a Linux system.